forestdb/forestdb.org/MAINTENANCE.md

   classifies them "browser-only".
 - `liquid_physics.md` needs real browser WebGL globals; the runner now classifies it "browser-only" (it is browser-verified working).
-- `adj-order-appendix.md` box 8 is a heavy inference that times out headless at 120s but runs in the browser (verified) — marked `code`.
+- `adj-order-appendix.md` box 8 is a heavy stochastic inference that can exceed the 120-second headless limit, although it also completes within the limit on many runs and works in the browser.
+The report assertion permits only this specific timeout.
-  This is the only failing entry in the headless report.

 ## Strategic note